Scroll down to view all the videos referenced in 'Acting Revolution'

 HERE ARE ALL THE VIDEOS FROM THE REHEARSAL ROOM'S BOOK

 Actors Who Find Uni Confusing

-University trained actors are often confused by being taught such a variety of processes.
-Stanislavski, Sanford Meisner, Uta Hagen, Lee Strasberg, Ivanna Chubik etc are all part of the mix.
+University trained actors are often confused by the variety of processes they are taught.
+Stanislavski, Sanford Meisner, Uta Hagen, Lee Strasberg, Ivanna Chubik etc are all in the mix.